Homework 5: Undo using Command Objects

 - You need to define classes that extend CommandObject for each type of operation (create, delete, move-object, change-fill-color, change-line-color, change-border-width).
 Each of these should store all of the needed information to undo or redo the operation in the command object itself.

 - The buttons for Undo and Redo should be greyed out when those operations are not available.
-(Undo should only be greyed out when there are no operations at all, and redo should be greyed out whenever there are undone operations that could be redone.)
+(Undo should only be greyed out when there are no operations at all, and redo should be greyed out whenever there are no undone operations that could be redone.)

 - The operations that need to be undoable include:

 - create - undo makes that object disappear.
 It should also restore the selection to whatever was selected before the object was selected, if any (which may also cause the palete to change values to match the newly selected object).
+(Note: PowerPoint re-selects the one that was selected directly before the create, independent of what was selected before the undo.
+However, so people who already finished the homework aren't wrong, we will allow either behavior.)

 - change fill color, change border color - undo makes the color go back to what it was before the change.
 If the user clicks on a bunch of colors while an object is selected (so it changes colors multiple times), these should all be individually undoable.
 The object affected by the undo should become selected, and the palette should reflect its current values.

 - change border width - even though the object changes continually while the Border Width slider is dragged around, the undo command should undo the whole operation back to before the user started dragging the slider.
 For example, if the border width of the selected object is 3, then the user clicks on the slider and drags the slider (while holding the mouse button down) to 4, then 5, then 6 up to 10, then down to 9, 8, and so on down to 2 and then lifts the mouse button, the selected object will have had its border take on all of those widths, but the end result is that the border changed from 3 to 2, so only one command object should be created, and it should restore the border back to 3, and redo of that would make the border be 2.
 (So there is a single undo operation for the change border width.)
 If the use changes the border width twice in a row, by mousing down on the slide two times, those should be separate commands and separately undoable.
-As with change-color, the selected object should become the affected object.
+As with change-color, the object that the operation affected should become selected.

 - move - undo of moving an object makes the object go back to where it was before the move.
 As with the border width slider, only the original position (before the move) and the final position (after the mouse button is released) are relevant for undo and redo.
 The affected object should become selected.